 When was it that Dr. Morris, the man who used to hide in the bathroom asking his dad medical questions on the phone, evolved into a competent physician?
 It's unclear, but it makes no sense that he didn't have his license revoked.

 Tony Gates (John Stamos) was not a well-formed character, but his relationship with Sarah was perhaps the most confusing.
 After his best friend dies in Iraq, Tony ends up sleeping off-and-on with his friend's wife, Meg.
-But when they break up for good, Meg kills herself, and Tony ends up taking custody of her daughter, Sarah.
+But when they break up for good, Meg dies by suicide, and Tony ends up taking custody of her daughter, Sarah.

 How is Anspaugh both young enough to have a pre-teen son and old enough to have a nephew who's in his 30s and is also Australian?
 The math doesn't add up!

 When Pratt Was Killed By an Exploding Ambulance

 In a tragic turn of events, Pratt dies due to complications after an ambulance he was in blew up.

 Perhaps the best part about